Prasundas99/The-Amazing-Dare-Dozen/README.md

 	jQuery is a JavaScript library designed to simplify HTML DOM tree traversal and manipulation, as well as event handling, CSS animation, and Ajax.
 It is free, open-source software using the permissive MIT License

-Firebase:
-  Google Firebase is a Google-backed application development software that enables developers to develop iOS, Android and Web apps.
-Firebase provides tools for tracking analytics, reporting and fixing app crashes, creating marketing and product experiment

-Hosted on google drive.